-The registry program provides enrollees with a resource guide of occupational, respiratory, environmental, and mental health facilities where they could seek treatment.
-Some of the services provided by these facilities require payment, while others are free of charge.
-9LIFENET is a 24-hour mental health information and referral service provided by the New York State Office of Mental Health.
+The registry program provides enrollees with a resource guide of occupational, respiratory, environmental, and mental health facilities where they can seek treatment.
+Some of the services provided by these facilities require payment, while others are free of charge. ^oLIFENET is a 24-hour mental health information and referral service provided by the New York State Office of Mental Health.
 In cases where WTC Health Registry interviewers think a person is experiencing moderate distress, they can immediately transfer the call so the person can speak to a LIFENET counselor.
-The majority of federal funding for these monitoring programs was provided by DHS's Federal Emergency Management Agency (FEMA),11 as part of the approximately \$8.8 billion in federal assistance that the Congress appropriated to FEMA for response and recovery activities after the WTC disaster.12 One fiscal year 2003 appropriation specifically authorized FEMA to use a portion of its WTC-related funding for screening and long-term monitoring of emergency services and rescue and recovery personnel.13 Generally, however, FEMA may fund only short-term care Page 7 GAO-05-1020T $^{^{11}{}m FEMA}$ is the agency responsible for coordinating federal disaster response efforts under the National Response Plan.
-12FEMA provided funds to HHS to support screening and long-term monitoring efforts from funds appropriated for disaster relief and emergency response to the September 11, 2001, terrorist attacks.
+The majority of federal funding for these monitoring programs was provided by DHS's Federal Emergency Management Agency (FEMA), 13 as part of the approximately \$8.8 billion in federal assistance that the Congress appropriated to FEMA for response and recovery activities after the WTC disaster.
+14 One appropriation in 2003 specifically authorized FEMA to use a portion of its WTC-related funding for screening and long-term monitoring of emergency services and rescue and recovery personnel.
+15 Generally, however, FEMA may fund only short-term care after a disaster, such as emergency medical services, and not ongoing clinical treatment.
+16 Page 8 GAO-06-481T $^{^{13}}$ FEMA is the agency responsible for coordinating federal disaster response efforts under the National Response Plan.
+14FEMA provided funds to HHS to support screening and long-term monitoring efforts from funds appropriated for disaster relief and emergency response to the September 11, 2001, terrorist attacks.
 See Consolidated Appropriations Resolution, 2003, Pub.
 L. No. 108-7, 117 Stat.
 11, 517; 2002 Supplemental Appropriations Act for Further Recovery from and Response to Terrorist Attacks on the United States, Pub.
 L. No. 107-206, 116 Stat.
 820, 894; Department of Defense and Emergency Supplemental Appropriations for Recovery from and Response to Terrorist Attacks on the United States Act, 2002, Pub.
 L. No. 107-117, 115 Stat.
 2230, 2338; and 2001 Emergency Supplemental Appropriations Act for Recovery from and Response to Terrorist Attacks on the United States, Pub.
 L. No. 107-38, 115 Stat.
 220-221.
-13Pub.
-L. No. 108-7.
+15Consolidated Appropriations Resolution, 2003, Pub.
+L. No. 108-7 117, Stat.
+11, 517.